 Align supply chain to customer segments

-In developing a strategic approach the first step is to align supply chain design with the customer strategy.
+In developing a strategic approach, the first step is to align supply chain design with the customer strategy.
 This requires a differentiated approach that syncs supply chain with the needs of different customer segments.

 Indian cement manufacturers serve two distinct segments - trade and non-trade.
-The larger trade segment is by its very nature more dynamic and higher cost due to the need to service thousands of geographically dispersed outlets in a highly price sensitive market.
+The larger trade segment is by its very nature more dynamic and higher cost due to the need to service thousands of geographically dispersed outlets in a highly price-sensitive market.
 Shifting demand and competitor moves mean that getting the product to the right place at the right time is a key determinant of sales.
 Therefore the trade segment requires a highly responsive supply chain.

 On the other hand, the faster-growing non-trade segment, which comprises of large customers who buy direct, has different needs.
 Their expectations are for on-time delivery to meet critical project timelines along with lower price per ton due to their high volume requirements.
 These expectations demand an efficient supply chain that delivers cement at the lowest cost.

-By shifting from an asset utilisation mindset to instead focusing on improving responsiveness or efficiency, cement companies can design supply chain that improves the business' bottom-line.
+By shifting from an asset utilisation mindset to instead focusing on improving responsiveness or efficiency, cement companies can design a supply chain that improves the business' bottom-line.